 I started college in the city of Pasadena in the Fall of 2008, or the same year that Barack Obama would be elected to the office of the President of the United States.

 It was a radically different time for me, and all I could wonder about through the days on the bus was just how much of the rest of the world was changing too.
 Somehow I felt right at the center of this change, or at least near the center of something else monumental, and I valued that feeling.
 It’s the reason why I wrote.

 I never felt excluded, nor unheard, so long as I had the page to hear my voice and the pen to lift my words onto that page.
-I also didn’t mind very much that I was rather alone in this either.
+I also didn’t mind very much being rather alone in this, either.

 It didn’t strike me very much, if at all, for example, that I’d find myself as the only person on the bus scribbling away at a notebook.
 Just as I didn’t find it odd to spend whole evenings on the third floor of Pasadena’s Shatford Library even if it meant I’d get to the bus stop late.

 It all came to me very naturally as I made my way between what were two very different cities to me at the time.

 In the evenings on the bus the stillness of nights lit up only by the stars and streetlights above made for dazzling visions to take into my dreams.

 In the daytime on the bus, the bands of pigeons making their way through the clouds as people crisscrossed through the crosswalks underneath made it clear that we were all in it together, separated only by whims of space.

 Construction in the city was something we’d all have to deal with on our respective commutes as well.
 One way or another, something was always being built.